What is school infrastructure?

 What is safer school infrastructure?

-Safer school infrastructure can either refer to existing school facilities that have been subject to intervention in order to improve performance in the face of natural hazards, or to new school facilities that have integrated risk reduction measures into the planning, design and construction phases.
-With safer school infrastructure, the probability of potential fatalities and injuries, economic losses and downtime caused by the failure of school buildings and other infrastructure components decreases significantly.
+Safer school infrastructure can refer either to existing school facilities where interventions are made to improve performance in the face of natural hazards or to new facilities whose planning, design, and construction include risk reduction measures.
+With safer school infrastructure, the probability of fatalities and injuries, economic losses, and downtimecaused by the failure of buildings and other infrastructure decreases significantly.
 Different levels of performance can be defined to meet safety and operational targets.

-Intervening in a school facility means reducing one or more of the following risk factors: hazard, exposure and vulnerability.
-As safety is a social construct of acceptable risk, there is no global standard.
-More objectively, safety is defined by the legal framework that each country establishes for the planning, design, construction and operations of school infrastructure.
+Intervening in a school facility means reducing hazard, exposure, and/or vulnerability.
+As the definition of safety is based on what a particular society sees as acceptable risk, there is no global standard.
+More objectively, safety is defined by the legal framework each country establishes for the planning, design, construction, and operation of school infrastructure.

-From a broader perspective, vulnerability reduction intervention in school infrastructure should also be complemented by better preparation of the school community for emergency situations, and mainstreaming disaster risk management in the field of education.
+From a broader perspective, interventions to reduce vulnerability in school infrastructure should be complemented by better preparation of the school community for emergency situations and the mainstreaming of disaster risk management in the field of education.

 What is resilient school infrastructure?

-Resilient school infrastructure refers to the capacity of a school network to cope with an emergency/disaster caused by a hazard event and rapidly recover.
+Resilient school infrastructure refers to the capacity of the school infrastructure network to cope with an emergency or disaster caused by a hazard event and to recover rapidly from it.

 Post-disaster recovery and reconstruction of school infrastructure

-The aim of the recovery and reconstruction process is to control disruption.
-It seeks to restore the capacity and condition of school infrastructure and preserve the continuity of schooling.
+The aim of the recovery and reconstruction process in the education sector is primarily to reduce disruption to schooling by restoring the normal capacity and condition of school infrastructure.

-Recovery refers to activities following the emergency relief phase.
-The focus is to quickly restore education services for affected communities through temporary measures, which include the use of Temporary Learning Centers (TLC), the reallocation of students and teachers to preserved school facilities, and social support to mitigate the impact of disaster on children (abuse and violence in shelter environments, for instance, prove to be aggravating factors).
-The recovery phase is a transitional period that lasts as long as reconstruction goes forward.
+Recovery refers to activities that follow the emergency relief phase.
+It focuses on restoring educational services quickly for affected communities through temporary measures, which may include the use of temporary learning centers (TLCs), the reallocation of students and teachers to unaffected school facilities, and the provision of social support to mitigate the indirect impact of disaster on children during the recovery period (abuse and violence in shelter environments, for instance, prove to be aggravating factors).
+The recovery phase is a transitional period that lasts as long as reconstruction goes on.

-Reconstruction refers to interventions in existing school facilities in the form of repair, replacement, retrofitting or relocation, resulting in improved school infrastructure condition and capacity (i.e. more resilient infrastructure).
-As the reconstruction phase may take years to finalize, a thorough planning process is needed to align the intervention and implementation strategy to established priorities and targets over time.
+Reconstruction refers to interventions in existing facilities in the form of repair, replacement, retrofitting, or relocation, resulting in the improved safety and resilience of school infrastructure.
+As the reconstruction phase may take years to complete, a thorough planning process is needed to align the intervention and implementation strategy to priorities and targets established over time.
 The goal is to maximize reconstruction efficiency and provide equitable benefits across the affected communities.